Landlord and Tenant - CPLEA

 FAQ – What happens if the Notice of Rent Increase does not include all of the required information?

-If the notice does not include all of the following information, it is void and the tenant does not have to pay the increased rent:
+When a notice of rent increase does not include all of the necessary information, the notice is void and the tenant doesn’t have to pay the increased rent.
+Notice of rent increases must contain the following:

-If a tenant pays the increased rent, but the notice did not contain all of the necessary information, the tenant can make an application in Provincial Court Civil or the Residential Tenancy Dispute Resolution Service to get back the amount paid under the increase.
+If a tenant pays the increased rent, but the notice did not contain all of the necessary information, they can make an application in Alberta Court of Justice Civil or the Residential Tenancy Dispute Resolution Service to get back the amount paid under the increase.

 Funded by